AustinT/book-summaries/non-fiction/2019-08-27_better_angels_of_our_nature.md

-# The Better Angels of Our Nature, by Steven Pinker
+# The Better Angels of Our Nature
+## Steven Pinker

 Link to book: https://www.amazon.com/Better-Angels-Our-Nature-Violence/dp/0143122010